-The new central terminal will be at Stigbergskajen in Masthugget.
-The quay and part of the terminal building, the Amerikaskjulet, are currently being restored and will be ready to welcome vessels from spring 2018.
+The new central terminal is at at Stigbergskajen in Masthugget.
+The quay and part of the terminal building, the Amerikaskjulet, has been restored and will be ready to welcome vessels from spring 2018.
 The new name of the terminal, America Cruise Terminal, evokes memories of the terminal’s illustrious past.
 It was over 100 years ago that the first Swedish American Line vessel sailed for the USA from this terminal and this historic quay is now being resurrected as a cruise ship reception center.
 The new terminal is just 2 km from the city center.

 Printable map to take along.

 Cruise calendar for this port and where you will be docked.